-First you need a web site running the free open source mojoPortal software (version 18.104.22.168 or higher) running in .NET 4.5 hosting.
-We can email you the older version which is compatible with mojoPortal 22.214.171.124 or higher if needed after you purchase.
+First, you need a website running the free open-source mojoPortal software (version 18.104.22.168 or higher) running in .NET 4.5 hosting.
+We can email you the older version which is compatible with mojoPortal 22.214.171.124 or higher if needed after your purchase.

 What's in the package?

 - sts.Mobilekit.Web.dll which contains our intuitive MobileMenu control.

 - The mobilekit_v1 skin with CSS and theme.skin settings optimized for mobile and which uses the MobileMenu.

 - i7MEDIA-mobile1 skin which uses the MobileMenu but is custom styled by i7MEDIA

 - put the sts.MobileKit.Web.dll in your /bin folder

 - copy the file knockout-3.1.0.js into the folder /ClientScript/jqmojo

 - copy the mobilekit_v1 skin folder to /Data/Sites/[SiteID]/skins